 When a death occurs at a hospital/nursing home/hospice facility

 The staff of a care facility such as a hospital, nursing home or hospice will notify you immediately after a death has occurred.
-If a funeral home has been provided to the hospital, nursing home or hospice prior to the death event, they will contact the funeral home on your behalf.
-If the funeral home name was not given prior to the death event, you will have to call us at (845) 783-1811 or 800-750-8021 to inform us of the death event.
+If a funeral home has been provided to the hospital, nursing home or hospice before the death event, they will contact the funeral home on your behalf.
+If the funeral home name was not given before the death event, you would have to call us at (845) 783-1811 or 800-750-8021 to inform us of the death event.
 At which time, we would need the basic information to facilitate the removal from the location of death.

 Meeting a Funeral Director

 You should meet with a member of our staff when you are mentally & physically prepared to discuss the final arrangements for your loved one.
 We strongly recommend that you come with other family members, clergy or close friends to help discuss your options.
-Deciding on these final arrangements may seem like a very daunting task, especially when you are in a heighten emotional state, but Tommy Flynn has over 34 years of experience dealing with these issues, and strive to ensure everything goes as smoothly as possible.
+Deciding on these final arrangements may seem like a very daunting task, especially when you are in a heightened emotional state, but Tommy Flynn has over 36 years of experience dealing with these issues and strives to ensure everything goes as smoothly as possible.
+Brendan Flynn is following in the footsteps of his grandfather, father, and aunt in assisting those that select our services from the initial phone call to the final disposition and is developing a vast network of professionals willing to aid you and your family in selecting options and aftercare follow-up.

 The funeral director will also need pertinent documents required to do all the legal paperwork, those documents include: